weigao266/DataDriven-POPF/README.md

 # DataDriven-POPF

-A repo for data driven probabilistic optimal power flow.
+A repo for data driven probabilistic optimal power flow using **Probabilistic Methods**.